spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Build tools usually also provide a set of executables that can be used when another package is being installed.
-Spack gives the opportunity to monkey-patch dependent modules and attach attributes to them.
+Spack gives you the opportunity to monkey-patch dependent modules and attach attributes to them.
 This helps make the packager experience as similar as possible to what would have been the manual installation of the same package.